mambahuang/Xilinx-FPGA-tutorial/Vivado-Tutorial/Part7-DSP_module/Part7-2_verilog template/README.md

-FPGA Design Lab5-2 - How to Use DSP Module with Verilog Template
+# How to Use DSP Module with Verilog Template
-===

 # Purpose